sellmenn/Knights-Tour/readme.md

 ## search.py

 #### Stack Class
-This class inherits from the frontier class.
-The `Stack` class was created according to the last-in-first-out principle.
+The Stack class was created according to the last-in-first-out principle.
 This principle was chosen as the approach being used is similar to a depth-first-search: in that we are following the best possible path according to Warnsdorff’s Rule, until a dead-end is reached (no more legal moves available). self.remove() handles the removing of a node object from the last position in the frontier while returning the removed node object.

 #### Node Class